fishstar/Exploratory-Data-Analysis/README.md

-This project explain how to explore a dataset by using python and statistics.
+This project explains how to explore a dataset by using python and statistics.

 data from：